jstac/sandpit/ifp_extensions/source/ifp_advanced.rst

   !pip install --upgrade quantecon
   !pip install interpolation

 Overview
 ========

-Next, we study an optimal savings problem for an infinitely lived consumer---the "common ancestor" described in :cite:`Ljungqvist2012`, section 1.3.

-This is an essential sub-problem for many representative macroeconomic models

-* :cite:`Aiyagari1994`

-* :cite:`Huggett1993`

-* etc.

-It is related to the decision problem in the :doc:`stochastic optimal growth model <optgrowth>` and yet differs in important ways.

-For example, the choice problem for the agent includes an additive income term that leads to an occasionally binding constraint.

-Our presentation of the model will be relatively brief.

-.. only:: html

-    * For further details on economic intuition, implication and models, see :cite:`Ljungqvist2012`.
-    * Proofs of all mathematical results stated below can be found in :download:`this paper <_static/lecture_specific/ifp/pi2.pdf>`.

-.. only:: latex

-    * For further details on economic intuition, implication and models, see :cite:`Ljungqvist2012`.
-    * Proofs of all mathematical results stated below can be found in `this paper <https://lectures.quantecon.org/_downloads/pi2.pdf>`__.

-To solve the model we will use Euler equation based time iteration, similar to :doc:`this lecture <coleman_policy_iter>`.
+In this lecture, we continue our study of the income fluctuation problem initiated in :doc:`ifp`.

+There we considered a relatively simple version of the problem.

+In this lecture, we introduce two significant extensions.

+First, returns on assets are allowed to be stochastic.

+Second the discount factor of the agent is allowed to vary with the state.

+The first modification makes our model more realistic in terms of content and predictions.

+The second modification brings our model into line with much of the current literature, such as

+In addition to these generalizations of the income fluctuation problem, we also introduce an alternative method for solving such problems computationally.

+This method is sometimes called **time iteration** and involves iterating on the Euler equation.

+(We use similar ideas to solve :doc:`the optimal growth model<coleman_policy_iter>`.)

-This method turns out to be globally convergent under mild assumptions, even when utility is unbounded (both above and below).
+This method can be shown to be globally convergent under mild assumptions, even when utility is unbounded (both above and below).

-We'll need the following imports:
+We will make use of the following imports:

 .. code-block:: ipython